-ATCO should be contacted at the earliest stage of the design, in order for any assessment and necessary relocation work to be planned and completed to ATCO's requirements, well in advance of your works (refer to Table 3 for typical requirements).
-You should allow four weeks for an initial Engineering Assessment of the works, with further time required if the works are complex and/or further information is required to properly assess the works.
+ATCO should be contacted at the earliest stage of the design, for assessment and to allow for any necessary relocation work to be planned and completed to ATCO's requirements, well in advance of your works (refer to Table 3 for typical timeframes).
+You should allow four weeks for an initial Engineering Assessment of the works, with further time required if the works are complex and/or further information is required to properly assess your works.